Pat-a-Cake

 Children’s Clapping Game

-As far as we know, "Pat-a-Cake" is simply a children's clapping game.
-Two children clap their hands together while chanting the rhyme.
+As far as we know, Pat-a-Cake is simply a children’s clapping game.
+Two children chant the rhyme while clapping their hands together in a repeating pattern, often speeding up as they go.

 Patty Cakes

-Patty cakes that are mentioned in the older version are small cakes made with currants.
+The “patty cakes” mentioned in older versions refer to small cakes made with currants..
 Here's a recipe.